javekk/ML_Basics/linearRegression/README.md

 > RegressionDiabetes.py

-Same approach as before, but using sklearn diabetes dataset and LR modelm usage:
+Same approach as before, but using sklearn diabetes dataset and LR model.
+Usage:

     python linearRegressionDiabetes.py